 In the Fall 2019, John Hedengren, a former youth national champion and All-American collegiate runner, founded the Roadrunner Junior Club in Provo, Utah.
 Starting with just 17 enthusiastic young athletes, the club’s first practices took place at local parks and trails.
 The focus was on introducing elementary and middle school students to running in a fun, supportive environment.
 Early on, team captains Jane Hedengren (then a 7th-grader) and Sam Clayton set the tone by leading warm-ups and encouraging their teammates.
 The new Roadrunners jumped into local meets that fall, often racing in community events like the Kiwanis Park series.
 By season’s end, they had built a close-knit team culture, sharing night games, spaghetti dinners, and plenty of post-practice tag and frisbee to balance the hard workouts.

-The fall 2019 cross-country season culminated in an exciting trip to the USATF National Junior Olympic Cross-Country Championships in Madison, Wisconsin.
-Because the Roadrunner club was brand new, the athletes combined with the larger RaceCats club to form a scoring team in the 13–14 girls division.
+The Fall 2019 cross-country season culminated in a trip to the USATF National Junior Olympic Cross-Country Championships in Madison, Wisconsin.
+Because the Roadrunner club was new, the athletes combined with the larger RaceCats club to form a scoring team in the 13-14 girls division.
 On the national stage, Jane Hedengren led the way with an All-American finish (20th place individually in the 4K race).
 Backed by strong runs from her Utah teammates, the RaceCats/Roadrunner hybrid team placed 4th overall in the nation for 13–14 girls.
-It was an impressive debut, these Utah middle-schoolers proved they could compete with the country’s best.
 The 2019 season laid the groundwork for the club’s culture of hard work, friendship, and big dreams.

-2020 presented new challenges as the COVID-19 pandemic disrupted normal training and competition.
+There were new challenges in 2020 as the COVID-19 pandemic disrupted normal training and competition.
 Through the spring, the Roadrunner coaches kept athletes engaged with creative at-home workouts, virtual team chats, and solo time trials in lieu of a regular track season.
 Despite many track meets being canceled, the athletes steadily improved their fitness.
 By the summer and fall, the club had grown in numbers, more kids from around Utah Valley joined, eager for an outlet to run and compete safely.
 The coaches organized small intra-squad meets and time-trial races (even a downhill 2-mile test) to keep the competitive spirit alive.

 When the national cross-country season arrived, the Roadrunners were ready to make their mark.
 In December, they traveled to the AAU National Cross Country Championships in Tallahassee, Florida.
 The highlight was the performance of the 13-14 girls’ team.
 Jane Hedengren, now an 8th-grader, finished 6th overall in the 4K, a huge jump up from the previous year and firmly among the nation’s elite.
 Teammate Makayla Boulton also earned All-American honors with a top-25 finish.
 Backed by a full scoring squad (including Savannah Galbraith and others), the Roadrunner girls placed 5th in the country as a team in their age group.
 This was the club’s first time earning a team trophy at nationals, showing that 2019’s success was no fluke.
 The boys’ side was smaller but made strides as well, with athletes like Sam Clayton representing Roadrunners at regional meets.
 Adapting to the year’s obstacles, the club emerged from 2020 stronger, more resilient, and gaining national attention for their performances.